 Arriving in 2019 with a Masters in Ocean Science, Will has been key in developing the processes and systems for strategic surveying of the Welsh Coastline.

 In August 2023 Hannah returned to the team as the Swansea and Carmarthen Bay Coastal Engineering Group Officer after working with us as a Graduate Kickstarter in 2021 (see below).
 She is excited to be assisting the coastal group in achieving it's goals under the Shoreline Management Plan.

 Arriving in 2022 with a Masters in Remote Sensing and GIS, Ben brings experience in GIS and Python programming to the team.

 Izzy has joined our team in September as our fourth undergraduate placement.
 She is looking forward to getting stuck into surveying the Welsh coastline and applying her coding knowledge to real life.

 We believe all workplaces are 'education centres' teaching our team, not just the skills required but how to build an improvement mindset.

 If you would like us to keep your details on record for opportunities please use the contact form below.
 All details are deleted on the 1st of January in our GDPR compliant process.

 Hosted by the Vale of Glamorgan Council, based:

-Nick volunteered at the WCMC and paved the way for our undergraduate scheme.
+Nick volunteered at the WCMC and paved the way for the undergraduate scheme.
 Nick assessed our coastline and mapped all nature designations used for survey assents access until 2025.
 Nick also catalogued our 'inherited' historic data.